vincentarelbundock/Rdatasets/doc/openintro/rst/gradestv.rst

       .. rubric:: Details
          :name: details

-      There are a few potential outliers in this data set.
+      There are a few potential outliers in this dataset.
 When analyzing the data one should consider how (if at all) these outliers may affect the estimates of correlation coefficient and regression parameters.

       .. rubric:: Source
          :name: source